 His glass art has been used by such diverse clients as the futurists of Lucasfilm and the historians of the Montana State Capitol Building.

-Dennis is also a member of the Board of Directors for Wood for Haiti, a non-profit organization that supplies US wood, materials and construction training to Haitians in an effort to build hurricane/earthquake-resistant homes and community centers while stimulating the Montana economy.
+Dennis is a member of the Board of Directors for Wood for Haiti, a non-profit organization that supplies US wood, materials and construction training to Haitians in an effort to build hurricane/earthquake-resistant homes and community centers while stimulating the Montana economy.

 Lippert Designs have appeared in Log Home Living, Country's Best Log Homes, Log Homes Illustrated, Big Sky Journal, Montana Designs, The Missoulian, Northwest Air Magazine, Delta Air Magazine and Alaskan Air Magazine.